pdugas/MediaWiki-SVN/README.md

 MediaWiki-SVN currently a work-in-progress MediaWiki extension that adds a `<svn/>` tag used to insert links to files in a Subversion repository.
+Links in the directly listing allow browsing of the Subversion repository and even downloading of files.

+I built this extension to use MediaWiki as part of a simple document management system.
+Basic browsing and file-download functionality is what I'm going for.
+I'm not trying to make a full-featured Subversion repository browser.

 ### INSTALLATION